 As confirmed by the Stockholm Programme, the development of an area of freedom, security and justice remains a priority for the European Union.
-Although significant progress has already been achieved in this field, judicial cooperation in civil and criminal matters is still insufficient.
-In the post-Lisbon era and after the abolition of the third pillar the area of justice develops dynamically in order to respond to all challenges.
+Although significant progress has already been achieved in this field with the entry into force of the Lisbon Treaty and the resulting binding character of the Charter of Fundamental Rights of the European Union, the Union is still faced with many challenges such as the insufficient or inconsistent implementation of certain rights across the Union or a lack of awareness about certain Union legislation both by citizens and public authorities.
 Legislative and policy measures as well as their coherent implementation are key tools.
 Funding can contribute to the development of this area through supporting legislation and policy-making and promoting their implementation.

 In accordance with the Communication on the EU Budget Review1, a fresh look was taken at the existing funding instruments and delivery mechanisms to ensure clear focus on European added value and to cater for rationalisation and simplification of the funding mechanisms.
 In 'A Budget for Europe 2020'2, the Commission identified the need for a simpler and more transparent budget to overcome the problems that arise from the complexity of programme structures and the existence of multiple programmes.
-The area of justice was mentioned as an example of the existing fragmentation, where action should be taken.
+The area of Rights was mentioned as an example of the existing fragmentation, where action should be taken.

-Within this framework and aiming at simplification and rationalisation, the Justice programme is the successor of three current programmes:
+Within this framework and aiming at simplification and rationalisation, the Rights and Citizenship Programme is the successor of three current programmes: